Gogyo Gramercy Menu Guide: NYC’s Most Distinctive Ramen Experience

 First-time Gogyo visitors: Start with the Kogashi Miso.
 It’s the signature bowl and the clearest expression of Gogyo’s style.

 People who want something dramatic: Choose Homura Spicy Ramen for the presentation and adjustable heat.
+Ask for the spice on the side if you want more control over the final balance.

 People who want vegan: Go for the Yuzu Nori Vegan Ramen.
 The strong yuzu presence makes it distinctive and intentional.